drojf/drojf.github.io/games.md

 - Yakuza 3-5 (will play on xbox game pass for PC)
 - Control (will play on xbox game pass for PC)
 - Nier Replicant
-- Disco Elysium
 - Webbed
 - [Obsidian](https://en.wikipedia.org/wiki/Obsidian_(1997_video_game))
+- Myst 25th Anniversary Collection (maybe)

 ## Games Being Played Now

 I got xbox game pass again so will work through some of the games on that.

+- Scarlet Nexus
-- Myst
+- The Good Life
 - Spiritfarer
 - Raging Loop
 - SnowRunner